9th Army Signal Command (United States)

 The 9th Army Signal Command is the operational executive agent for Army-wide network operations and security.
 It is the single point of contact for Army network development and protection, providing C4 information management of common-user services in support of the combatant commanders and Army service component commanders.
 It was the numbered command for the Network Enterprise Technology Command.

 History

 NETCOM/9th ASC inherits its name from the 9th Service Company, originally formed, 14 February 1918.
 It was organized two months later in Honolulu, Hawaii.
 The command mission was the installation and maintenance of telegraph, telephone and coastal artillery fire control communications.
-It was manned by a captain, five corporals and 15 Private First Class soldiers.
+Its organizational structure consisted of a captain, five corporals and 15 Private First Class soldiers.
 The commands soldiers also served on Oahu at a number of commands including Fort Shafter, Schofield Barracks, Fort Ruger, Fort Armstrong, Fort Kamehameha, Hickam Field, Luke Field and Tripler General Hospital.

 The 9th Signal Service Company moved its unit headquarters from Honolulu to Fort Shafter in 1921.
 The command became responsible for heavy cable construction within the Hawaiian Department.
 In May 1929, the 9th Signal started passing radio traffic with the mainland and Manila.
 In August 1930, 9th Signal established direct radio links with the War Department station in Washington, D.C..